autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 Although GPU plotting is not mandatory, it provides enhanced energy efficiency and speed compared to relying solely on a CPU.

-:::note Plot Format Compatibility
+:::info Plot Format Compatibility

 GPU plotting employs the new v1 plot format, which is applicable to any plots created with versions released on or after July 5th.
 In contrast, older software versions generated plots in the v0 format, which is only compatible with CPU plotting.

 :::

-### Platform Compatibility
+## Platform Compatibility

 | Platform | 🐧 Linux | 🪟 Windows | [Nvidia](/farming/guides/gpu-plotter?brand=nvidia#supported-gpus) | [AMD](/farming/guides/gpu-plotter?brand=amd#supported-gpus) | [Intel](/farming/guides/gpu-plotter?brand=intel#supported-gpus) |
 |---|:-:|:-:|:-:|:-:|:-:|